kartoza/osgs/sphinx/source/workflows/publishing-qgis-project.md

 ![New WMS Connection Details](../img/upload-qgis-project-3.png)

 Give the new connection an appropriate name.
 For the URL parameter, access the published QGIS project via `/map/` i.e. `https://<server name>/map/`.
+The `<server name>` parameter is the hostname of the server where you set up OSGS.
 Click "OK".

 ![New WMS Connection](../img/publish-using-pgservice-file-2.png)